Nutcracker Fantasy: Remake

-A remastered version of the film was greenlit by Sanrio on August 1, 2014 and was released on November 29, 2014 as part of Hello Kitty's 40th anniversary.
+A remastered version of the film was greenlit by Sanrio on August 1, 2014 and was released on November 29, 2014 as part of Hello Kittys 40th anniversary.
 Sebastian Masuda, the illustrator to Kyary Pamyu Pamyu's official albums, was in charge of directing the film while Kasumi Arimura voiced the film's lead character, Clara.

 The remake film's theme song is a newly remixed version of Kyary Pamyu Pamyu's song Oyasumi, composed by Yasutaka Nakata of Capsule.

 Home media

 Discotek Media released the movie to Region 1 DVD in both its English and original Japanese versions on August 29, 2017.
 A Blu-ray, featuring a new transfer and a restoration of the English dub, was released on November 26, 2019.